matsui528/pqtable/README.md

 ## Testing
 ### Demo using the siftsmall dataset
 You can try a small demo using the siftsmall data.
 This does not take time.
-First, please download the siftsmall vectors on `data/`.
+First, `cd` to the top directory of this project, then download the siftsmall vectors on `data/`.
 ```
 $ bash scripts/download_siftsmall.sh
 ```